1995parham-learning/eldis/Readme.md

 # Search
 How to understand which file is newer and which one older?<br/>
-I used time at the end of the file name.
+I used time at the end of the file name.<br/>
+What if the file is too big?<br/>
+For better performance I don't read whole the file I use binary search to read lines.<br/>